wp-plugins/wp-symposium-toolbar/readme.txt

 This plugin is primarilly targetted for WP Symposium sites.
 However, if you're not running a Social Network site or simply want to customize the Toolbar, you may use this plugin and benefit from its generic, per-role settings and custom menus.

+= Features =
-* Decide which of the WordPress Toolbar default items should be displayed on the Toolbar
+* Decide which of the WordPress Toolbar default items should be displayed
 * Per-role management for most of the settings, items and menus, adding visitors to the roles of the site
 * Redesign the WP User Menu ("My Account"), by selecting each of its default items individually
 * Create your custom menus using the WP NavMenus page, and display them in the WP Toolbar, including custom icons in the toplevel items of your menus